uamuzibora/uamuzibora.org/about/story/index.md

 In 2010, we returned to update the system and enrolled _all_ HIV patients registered at the hospital.
 We enrolled nearly 8,000 patients and supported the provision of care in the hospital for a further two years.

-> And there was more that we could do...
+> "Don’t undertake a project unless it is manifestly important and nearly impossible."

 In 2012, we received a grant from [Grand Challenges Canada](http://www.grandchallenges.ca/) to continue to develop the EMR and expand to other clinics.
-We migrated the EMR to the [OpenMRS platform](http://www.openmrs.org), to ensure all data adhered to national and international standards.
+We migrated the system to [OpenMRS](http://www.openmrs.org) to ensure all data adhered to national and international standards.

 In 2013, more than 13,000 HIV patients are registered in the EMR, which is implemented in two hospitals and four health clinics.